romuloprandini/urlshortener/README.md

 # URL Shortener Java

 ## Description
-This project was created for the Vanhack Brazil challenge to demonstrate my hability with Java, Docker and React.
+This project was created for the Vanhack Brazil challenge to demonstrate my habilities with Java, Docker and React.
 The project deadline was small (2 days), so a simple project was created to ensure that all functionallities work.

 ## Structure
 The project contain both Backend (Java) and Frontend (React) and a docker-compose.yml to deploy then together.